larryhastings/big/README.md

     ['1', '2', '3']

-it'd be identical to splitting the string without two separators in a row:
+it'd be indistinguishable from splitting the same string but *without* two separators in a row:

     >>> '1,2,3'.split(',')
     ['1', '2', '3']